n0rdy/n0rdy-blog/content/posts/20250131/when-postgres-index-meets-bcrypt.md

 rather than keeping open/within the hash as in our previous example.

-In this case, if the salt is common, we can even stay with Bcrypt, as the query with a known salt will use indexing:
+The common salt fixes the performance issue with the  Bcrypt column, as the query with a known salt will use indexing:

 ```sql
 EXPLAIN ANALYSE